2026 Surgical Information Systems Guide to ASC Billing and RCM

 Building the Foundation for Successful ASC Billing Operations

-Ambulatory surgery centers operate in a dynamic and highly regulated billing environment.
-If ASCs aren’t current on evolving compliance and billing requirements and best practices for accurate coding, they may face challenges like lost revenue, increased claims denials, and decreased patient and physician satisfaction.
+Because ASCs operate in a dynamic and highly regulated billing environment, if they aren’t current on evolving compliance and billing requirements and best practices for accurate coding, they may face challenges like lost revenue, increased claims denials, and decreased patient and physician satisfaction.

 The good news is that ASCs can take a proactive approach to billing that maintains financial health and keeps operations running smoothly.